Dominique Badji

-Dominique Badji (born October 16, 1992) is a Senegalese professional footballer who plays as a forward for Major League Soccer club FC Cincinnati.
+Dominique Joël Badji (born 16 October 1992) is a Senegalese professional footballer who plays as a forward for Major League Soccer club D.C.
+United.

 Career

 Early life

 Born in Dakar, Senegal, Badji moved to Tanzania and Zimbabwe prior to moving to the United States to help further his education.
+He is the firstborn son of Daniel, an interpreter, liaison and teacher, and Clotilde, a homemaker.
 Badji spent two years at Episcopal High School, a prestigious boarding school in Alexandria, Virginia on a full scholarship before eventually attending Boston University where he played soccer for the Boston University Terriers.
-While with the Terriers, Badji received many awards, the latest of which included 2014 All Region First Team Awards and the 2014 Patriot League Offensive Player of the Year award.
-Badji was one of the most athletic collegiate players heading into the MLS Combine in 2015 in Fort.
-Lauderdale, Florida, and his testing numbers on the first day backed it up.
+While with the Terriers, Badji was included on the 2014 All Region First Team and was the 2014 Patriot League Offensive Player of the Year.
+Badji was one of the most athletic collegiate players in the MLS Combine in 2015 in Ft.
+Lauderdale.
 With a time of 3.98 secs in the 30-meter dash, 4.10 secs in the 5–10–5 agility and a vertical leap of 36 inches, Badji was the only athlete to score in the top 10 of each category.